 Our mission is to support and promote Wi-Fi for everyone, everywhere.
 To do that we’re bringing together the entire Wi-Fi industry for three days of innovation and opportunity.
-Here are just some of our conference themes for Wi-Fi NOW APAC:
+Here are some of our conference themes for Wi-Fi NOW Africa:

 City Wi-Fi on the rise